<> The Silent Victims of the Utah Black Hawk War

 by Phillip B Gottfredson author Black Hawk's Mission of Peace

-I believe it is important to share their perspectives—not to diminish the suffering of Indigenous peoples, but to better understand the full human impact of this history.
-Honest dialogue about the past can help create space for accountability, empathy, and healing for everyone affected by it.
+I believe it is important to share these stories—not to diminish anyone's suffering, but to better understand the full human impact of the Utah Black Hawk War.
+A truthful dialogue about the past can create space for accountability, empathy, and healing.

 George E. Tinker wrote, "It is time we stop viewing these injustices as simply white processes and begin viewing them as human processes.
 It is time we apply the same yardstick to both groups--compassionately seeking to understand human actions in the past without flailing old wounds by "unabashedly" taking sides.
 Without confronting and owning our past, as white Americans, as Europeans, as American Indians, as African Americans, we cannot hope to overcome the past and generate a constructive, healing process, leading to a world of genuine, mutual respect among peoples, communities, and nations."
 But that "mutual respect" must begin by seeking to understand the history and human motivations of all these "peoples and communities, and nations" with a spirit of equity, balance, and compassion."